Airdef/BeatData_Test/README.md

 3. **Open the Notebook:**
    - Navigate to the `BeatData_Test` folder in the Colab file explorer, and open the notebook.

+### Run  Code on Colab
+- Execute a Cell: Click on a cell with code and press the play button on the left of the cel.
+- Run All Cells: To execute all the cells in the notebook, go to Runtime > Run all.

 ### Configuring Your OpenAI API Key

 - Obtain an API key from [OpenAI](https://openai.com/):